 Best time to visit: Another great winter beach holiday spot with ideal temperatures between April and June.

 Bruny Island isn’t often talked about, but simply must be part of your Australian Island holidays.
 Located just off the coast of Tasmania, it has some of the most beautifully preserved natural landscapes you’ll ever see.
 The island is around 50km long and is a haven for endangered and rare animals.
-Just remember that Bruny Island is south of Australia, so it does get frigid in winter.

 Here’s what to do on the island: